pzavros/ScanMyPaws/README.md

 - Other files

 ## Backend
-3. Open the backend sln file in visual studio or jet brain's Rider
+3. Open the backend sln file in visual studio or jet brain's Rider or just simply open this path into the IDE: ScanMyPaws\Backend\Backend
 4. Go to Tools > NuGet Package Manager > Package Manager Console
 ```sh
   Update-Package -reinstall